Rates that reward experience!

 So, it’s only fair that you should be rewarded for the driving experience you’ve gained over the years by getting better rates on your car insurance.
 Living expenses can be tough enough, let alone having to contend with pricey car insurance!

 The good news is many insurers favour experienced drivers.
-With lower rates of accidents among senior drivers, seniors can take out specialty policies just for them that can offer competitive premiums that are reflection of the lower-risk nature of their good driving habits.
+With lower rates of accidents among pensioners & seniors drivers, seniors can take out specialty policies just for them that can offer competitive premiums that are reflection of the lower-risk nature of their good driving habits.

 Seniors drivers’ licences

 Once you turn 75, you will need to carry a current ‘Medical Certificate for Motor Vehicle Driver’ wherever you drive (keep it in the glove box).
-Certificates are valid for a year, and may contain certain conditions if you have particular medical conditions.
+Certificates are valid for a maximum of 13 months, and may contain certain conditions if you have particular medical conditions.

 New South Wales

-When you’re aged between 75 and 79, you’ll need to have a medical review every year to keep your licence.
+When you reach 75, you’ll need to have a medical review every year to keep your licence.
 When you turn 85, you can choose between holding a modified licence (with restrictions), or keeping your unrestricted one.
-If you choose to keep the unrestricted licence, you’ll need to pass a driving assessment every two years.
+If you choose to keep the unrestricted licence, you’ll need to undergo a yearly medical assessment and pass a driving assessment every two years.

 Drivers in Victoria over the age of 75 are required to renew their licence every three years.
 It is up to them to self-assess their own fitness to drive.